matthewjwoodruff/moeasensitivity/contour/README.md

 The idea for this plot is that it would show how likely it is for an MOEA to perform
     consistently across parameterizations, to give the user some idea of reliability.
+    However, it is confusing to explain and difficult to interpret, so it has been dropped from the paper.